 What's the deal?
 Is it nostalgia?
 Has the LAUSD achieved some sort of culinary witchcraft?
 Or do people love this coffee cake because it's the best thing the LAUSD kitchens churn out?

-One of the most crucial elements of the coffee cake is the scent.
+One of the most important elements of the coffee cake is its scent.
 Whenever the kitchen bakes it, you can smell the cinnamon and sugar wafting across campus.

 Dusted with a crumbly, brown sugar topping, it's also substantial.
-Each serving is a large, fluffy slab, about two inches square.
+Each fluffy slab is approximately two inches square.

 "It's something like maybe grandma would've made.
 It's very comforting," Machado says.

 Not all LAUSD coffee cakes are created equal.
-"I'm a bit of a foodie," Singh says, "and all the cafeterias do a great job on the coffee cake but when I came and ate it at Marina del Rey, I felt that it had gone up a notch higher."
+"I'm a bit of a foodie and all the cafeterias do a great job on the coffee cake but when I came and ate it at Marina del Rey, I felt that it had gone up a notch higher," Singh says.

-Principal Machado attributes it to Evelen Guirguis, the school's cafeteria manager.
+Principal Machado credits Evelen Guirguis, the school's cafeteria manager.